Kaspersky Password Manager Full Review: Complete Peace of Mind

-Kaspersky also follows Zero-Knowledge Security, which means even Kaspersky team can't see or share your data nor anybody else, they don't store your master password on any of your devices or in the cloud for a more secure experience; for that reason, you should always remember your master password as if you lose it, there is no way to recover your account; therefore, you lose your data.
+Kaspersky also follows Zero-Knowledge Security, which means even Kaspersky team can't see or share your data nor anybody else.
+They don't store your master password on your device or cloud for a more secure experience.
+For that reason, you should never forget your master password as if you lose it; there is no way to recover your account; therefore, you lose your data.

 Scan your computer for sensitive images

-In addition to the master password, you can choose to login into Kaspersky with your fingerprint.
-On some devices, the fingerprint authentication function in Kaspersky Password Manager is disabled, as the technical team of Kaspersky believes that fingerprint access to the program on some devices might be dangerous.
+In addition to the master password, you can choose to log into Kaspersky with your fingerprint.
+However, on some devices, the fingerprint authentication function in Kaspersky Password Manager is disabled, as the technical team of Kaspersky believes that fingerprint access to the program on some devices might be dangerous.

 Kaspersky Password Manager is easy to use.
 You'll start by selecting a master password for your account, just as with other password managers.
 You'll also need to register and confirm an email account if you wish to use the service on multiple devices.